-On December 1, 2014, APC filed the Information and Calculations Required by Appendix B to Rate RSE and the Special Rules Governing Operation of Rates RSE and CNP, subject to the approved modifications (sixth revision)

-to RSE.
-Based on this filing, the projected WRRCE for the 12-months ending December 31, 2015 was 6.05%.
+On November 30, 2015, APC filed the Information and Calculations Required by Appendix B to Rate RSE and the Special Rules Governing Operation of Rates RSE and CNP, subject to the approved modifications (sixth revision) to RSE.
+Based on this filing, the projected WRRCE for the 12-months ending December 31, 2016 was 6.06%.

-Throughout the year, the Electricity Section examines APC's books and records on a monthly basis to determine the WRRCE for the current 12-month period.
+Throughout the year, the Electricity Section examines APC's books and records on a monthly basis to determine the projected WRRCE for the current 12-month period.
 The Section's Staff prepares a summary report of this information for presentation at each monthly Commission meeting.